 The clarity and the confidence that thinking and acting strategically bring us can deliver the inspiration, conviction and a compelling force that we cannot ignore or deny.
-This is a much more reliable source of energy for speaking up, sharing our opinion or driving change than looking for ways and techniques to be courageous or brave.
+This is a much more reliable source of energy for speaking up, sharing our opinion or driving change than looking for quick-fix ways and techniques to be courageous, confident or brave.

-And there’s a lot of talk at the moment about being courageous, being brave.
+And there’s a lot of talk at the moment about being courageous, being confident, being brave.

 Less sexy, more useful